unteem/docker-training/exercises/advanced/README.md

 `docker run -d nginx`

 Find it's name and exec a bash on its side.
+Cat the current index.html.
 (used to debug inside containers)

 `docker exec --help`

 # Network

+The objective is to serve grunt though nginx proxy.

-Create an nginx image with the configuration of this folder.
+Create an nginx image with the configuration in this folder.

-Create a container to proxy the grunt conainer.
+Create an nginx container to proxy the grunt conainer.
 The 2 containers have to be in an isolated network.

 help: https://docs.docker.com/engine/userguide/networking/work-with-networks/